washingtoncie/washingtoncie.github.io/_pages/community-service/refugee-resettlement.md

 ### ESOL Studies

-WCIE also sponsors enrollments of recently-resettled refugees in our partner [English Now!](http://english-now.com/)’s English classes.
-English language studies are important to refugees’ transition to life in the U.S. English Now!’s group classes are small–six students maximum in-person, four students maximum online–and taught by experienced professionals, making them an unusually personalized way to care for refugees.
+WCIE has been sponsoring enrollments of recently-resettled refugees in our partner English Now!’s English classes since Fall 2020.
+English language studies are important to refugees’ transition to life in the U.S. [English Now!](http://english-now.com)’s group classes are small–six students maximum in-person, four students maximum online–and taught by experienced professionals, making them an unusually personalized way to care for refugees.

-We are sponsoring four English Now! group classes for refugees resettled in the area, and we would like to organize more to respond to considerable needs for English language on the part of Afghan evacuees as well as other IRC clients.
-Please consider donating to support these classes–see [here](/support) for information about how to support this effort.
+We see a dramatic need for English language learning support on the part of Afghan evacuees as well as other IRC clients – and an opportunity to deliver programs targeting specific audiences that are not reached by other providers.
+With that, WCIE is now offering classes that target specific audiences that are not reached by other providers.

+See [here](/esol-programs-for-refugees) for information about WCIE’s ESOL programs for refugees and how to support this effort.

 ### Student Service Learning